 Here's what we know about Julian of Toledo:

 His parents were Jews, but he was raised Christian.
-He joined the church, becoming a monk, then an abbot, then finally an archbishop.
+He joined the church, became a monk, then an abbot, then finally an archbishop.

-Julian eventually became the first bishop to have primacy over the entire Iberian peninsula through, let's say, less than savory means: he assisted in the assassination of the king.
+Julian eventually became the first bishop to have primacy over the entire Iberian peninsula by, let's say, less than savory means: he assisted in the assassination of the king.

 As the big time primate (that is the technical term, right?), Julian of Toledo did everything he could to persecute his former people — changing Catholic laws to further prosecute Jews, reinforcing anti-Semitic activities, and encouraging others in power to do the same.